Manataka American Indian Council

 STEP 6: Arrange to have someone play an Indian Love Flute.
-Legend says that this flute, which is carved out of cedar wood, holds the power of attraction and was used to enhance courtship.
+Legend says that this flute, similar to modern flutes and piccolos, is carved out of cedar wood, holds the power of attraction and was used to enhance courtship.
 If possible, arrange to have someone play traditional Indian drum.
 In lieu of live music, Native America Indian music CD’s are readily available today.
 Keep the music soft and earthy.
 Powwow drum music is great, but not entirely appropriate at a wedding until the reception party begins.

 STEP 7: If you plant to invite guests, compose a mailing/telephone/email list.
 You may include guests from the immediate and extended families, friends, co-workers and neighbors and other community members of both the bride and groom to celebrate the marriage.